stanislawbartkowski/hdpwiredencryption/README.md

 The HDP cluster should be installed and healthy.<br>
 The Wired Encryption does not interact with Kerberos, it does not matter if the cluster is Kerberized or not.<br>
 Encryption required certificates.
 Certificates can be signed by Trusted Authority.
 It is recommended but not always available.
 Another method is to use self-signed certificates which causes data to be encrypted and does not guarantee a full confidentiality.<br>
-The encryption is enabled for the following services: HDFS, MapReduce/TEZ and Yarn.<br>
+The encryption is enabled for the following services: WebHDFS, MapReduce/TEZ and Yarn.<br>
 In this article I'm going to apply self-signed certificates.<br>
 There should passwordless root ssh connection between the hosts where the tools is installed and all other hosts in the cluster.
 # Steps